WildCodeSchool/2409-wns-rouge-hopin-go/README.md

 ## Example Commands

 - **Rebuild**
-  To rebuild if if you added dependencies, modified the dockerfile or compose.yml:
+  To rebuild if you added dependencies, modified the dockerfile or compose.yml:

 ```bash
 docker compose up --build -d